Thor (motorcycles): Racing

-An example of a Thor racing bike was the 1912 Thor Board Track Racer, which shipped in special Thor box.
+An example of a Thor racing bike was the 1912 Thor Board Track Racer, which shipped in a special Thor box.
 They were called board track racers because in this day, the racing courses were made of planks of wood to make the race track, hence a 'board track'.
 The wooden tracks were called motordromes and were quite dangerous to drivers and the crowds.
 Most of the sport's stars died racing and its popularity had diminished by the 1920s according to the Smithsonian Institution.

 Engines

 Thor supplied engines to many manufacturers including: